 Sutton also mentioned that prosecutors usually consider somebodies prior criminal record, along with other factors to determine whether charges are pursued or left alone.

-Stamatakis stated, “The focus is on high-level trafficking, organized crime, and other related activities that are more serious and have a bigger impact on the community.”
+Stamatakis stated, “The focus is on high-level trafficking, organized crime, and other related activities that are more serious.
+And it have a bigger impact on the community.”

 Later saying, “I would anticipate that police forces are redirecting priorities on the basis that marijuana will become legal in the near future.”